stefgehrig/prop_interact/README.md

 + Wilson, E. B. (1927).
 Probable inference, the law of succession, and statistical inference. *Journal of the American Statistical Association*, 22(158), 209-212.

+Note that the function uses a the 97.5% quantile of the standard normal distribution (appr.
+1.96) in the calculation of the Wilson variance (as one would use for a two-sided 95% confidence interval).

 For more details on the characteristics and calculation of different confidence intervals for proportions see:

 + Brown, L. D., Cai, T. T., & DasGupta, A. (2001).
 Interval estimation for a binomial proportion. *Statistical science*, 101-117.